CapTomas/Anomady/leveling.md

 ### **II.
 Character Progression**

 Progression is marked by gaining Experience Points (XP) through overcoming challenges and completing Objectives.
-This progression is **persistent for each theme per user**, until the character for that theme is explicitly reset.
+This progression (character level, attributes, traits) is **persistent for each theme per user**, until the character for that theme is explicitly reset.

 1.  **Experience & Levels:**
     *   Characters start at Level 1.